Difegue/LANraragi/README.md

 * Choose from 5 preinstalled responsive library styles, or add your own with CSS.

-* Tag support: Add your own or import them from predefined sources.
+* Full Tag support with Namespaces: Add your own or import them from other sources using Plugins.

-* Batch Tagging available for tagging multiple archives in one go.
+* Auto-Tagging: Import metadata using Plugins automatically when archives are added to LANraragi.

 * Backup your database as JSON to carry your tags over to another LANraragi instance.